Asymptotic Expansion for Forward-Backward SDEs with Jumps: Introduction

-In the current work, we develop an asymptotic expansion method for (decoupled) forward-backward SDEs driven by the Poisson random measures in addition to the standard Brownian motions.
+As one possible approach to these problems, the current work contributes by providing a straightforward semi-analytic approximation method for BSDEs with jumps, which are especially difficult and time-consuming to evaluate by the standard Monte-Carlo scheme.
+We develop an asymptotic expansion method for decoupled forward-backward SDEs (FBSDEs) with Lipschitz drivers and the Poisson random measures in addition to the standard Brownian motions.
 We propose an expansion around a small-variance limit of the forward SDE.
-The proposed scheme starts from solving a non-linear ODE which corresponds to the BSDE in which every forward component is replaced by its deterministic mean process.
-Every higher order approximation yields linear forward-backward SDEs which can be solved by a system of linear ODEs just like a simple affine model.
-The approximate solution of the BSDE including the martingale components is explicitly given as a function of the stochastic flows of the underlying forward process with non-random coefficients determined by these ODEs.
-Thus, one can obtain not only the current value of the solution but also its evolution by simply simulating the flows of the underlying process.
-In an optimal hedging problem for example, one can study the evolution of the value function as well as the associated hedging position along each path and hence their distributional information, too.
+It starts from solving a non-linear ODE corresponding to the BSDE where every forward component is replaced by the deterministic mean process.
+Every higher order approximation yields a linear FBSDE, which can be solved semi-analytically essentially by a system of linear ODEs.
+More precisely, the approximate solution of the BSDE including the martingale components is explicitly given by a polynomial in the stochastic flows of the forward process whose coefficients can be computed by the linear ODEs.